 The Castle Trail takes visitors from Bayards Cove to Warfleet Creek, an important suburb of Dartmouth in 1620 and on to Dartmouth Castle and St Petrox Church, along the route enjoy stunning beautiful river and sea views.

-Leaflets with information and a route map are available at the Visitor Centre and Dartmouth Museum or downloadable from the links above.
+Leaflets with information and a route map are available at Dartmouth Museum or downloadable from the links above.
 Specially designed way markers show the route and interpretation panels at key points along the trail refer to not only the Mayflower story but events in Dartmouth’s rich history.